amanrai31/Tools-Tech/Microservices/README.md

 -----

-**Also we can deploy all services on a single server** Use Docker Compose to run all services in containers on the same server. => Usefull for small apps, development OR MVP (Simple, fast cheap BUT not ideal of large projects).
+**Also we can deploy all services on a single server =>** Use Docker Compose to run all services in containers on the same server. => Usefull for small apps, development OR MVP (Simple, fast cheap BUT not ideal of large projects).
 (Downs => 1.
 Can't scale individual services independently.
 2. If one service crashes the server, everything may go down.)

 #### Production-Grade deployment for microservices